 Teams must prepare and submit one final presentation video no more than 7-10 minutes.
 The panel of judges will review the videos.
-In addition, the MTI Executive Director (who is not a judge will travel to schools in the Bay Area and Washington, DC to watch the presentations in person.
+In addition, the MTI Executive Director (who is not a judge) will travel to schools in the Bay Area and Washington, DC to watch the presentations in person.

-Each school, after-school program, club, and any other student organization will identify a team of 5 student representatives to present their project to a panel of judges.
-The competing teams may be as large as needed to develop the project, but for presentation purposes should be narrowed down to 5 student representatives.
+Presenting team shall consist of a maximum of 5 student representatives.
 Often teams use PowerPoint slides as part of their presentation (use powerful slides that aren't too wordy and avoid using too many slides), but you can also create a model or other display.
 If you use a model or other display, make sure that the materials can be clearly visible on a video screen.